Distemper Vaccine for Cats: A Complete Guide (Vet Answer)

 2. Modified Live Vaccine

-Modified live vaccines (also known as attenuated vaccines) are made with viruses that are still alive and can replicate inside the host but have been modified so that they cannot cause disease.
-The replication in the host mimics a natural infection but without the disease; creating a strong and durable immunity since the first application.
+Modified live vaccines (also known as attenuated vaccines) are made with viruses that are still alive and can replicate inside the host but have been modified so they cannot cause disease.
+The replication in the host mimics a natural infection but without the disease, creating a strong and durable immunity from the first application.

 3. Hybrid Vaccines

-Some modern combination vaccines are considered hybrid vaccines because they have different kinds of vaccines for each virus.
-For example, a live modified vaccine for distemper and herpes virus plus an inactivated vaccine against two different strains of calicivirus all in one shot.
-These kinds of vaccines are popular in shelters as they provide strong protection against distemper since the first shot.
+Some modern combination vaccines are considered hybrid vaccines because they have different kinds of vaccines for each virus—for example, a live modified vaccine for distemper and herpes virus plus an inactivated vaccine against two different strains of calicivirus, all in one shot.
+These kinds of vaccines are popular in shelters, as they provide strong protection against distemper from the first shot.

 Vaccine Presentations and Schedules

-Vaccination has typically been provided via injection, but new products on the market can be administered through the nose.
-The typical vaccination schedule for kittens is to administer the first vaccine at 6-8 weeks of age.
-This should be followed by two booster shots in 3-4-week intervals.
-That means the dose of the second vaccine is applied between 1–12 weeks of age and the third between 14 and 16 weeks of age.
+Vaccination has typically been provided via injection, but some newer products on the market can be administered through the nose.
+The typical vaccination schedule for kittens is to administer the first vaccine at 6–8 weeks of age.
+This should be followed by two booster shots at 3–4-week intervals.
+That means the dose of the second vaccine is applied between 10 and 12 weeks of age and the third between 14 and 16 weeks of age.
 By the time they reach 18 weeks of age, all kittens should have received the three first doses.
-A fourth booster shot can be applied after the first year and then every 3 years after that.
+A fourth booster shot can be applied after the first year and then every 1–3 years after that, depending on the individual cat’s risk assessment, the choice of non-core vaccines, and the vaccine manufacturer’s recommendations.

 In shelter conditions, however, where the risk of infection is higher, kittens receive the first vaccination at 4 weeks of age and continue biweekly boosters intervals until they reach the age of 18 weeks.